Environmental Permits (PPC)

 All three systems require the operators of certain industrial and other installations to obtain an Environmental permit to operate.
 Regulators must set permit conditions based on the use of the Best Available Techniques (BAT) to control pollution.
 For Part A(1) and A(2) installations the permit conditions must cover pollution to all media: air, land and water.
 The Environmental permit may also cover energy efficiency, site restoration, noise, odour, waste minimisation, accident prevention and heat and vibrations.
 Permit conditions for Part B installations only cover emissions to air.

 Installations regulated in West Northamptonshire Council Daventry area

 The Council is required to keep a public register of process within its district.
 Currently there are 25 Part B installations regulated by the Council.
 The premises are issued with permits and inspected on a regular basis in accordance with the the DEFRA guidance.
 The public register of all Part A(2) and Part B installations operating within the our area is also available for inspection free of charge at the Council Offices during normal office hours.
 You should make an appointment with the Environmental Improvement team if you wish to view this public register.

 Companies carrying out processes that could potentially cause emissions to either air, land or water must hold a permit.
 To find out whether or not your company needs to apply for a permit please visit the GOV.UK website, or contact the Environmental Improvement Team.

 A statutory fee is charged for the application process and an annual fee is also charged.
-The current list of fees and charges for prescribed processes can be found at the DEFRA website.
+The current list of fees and charges for prescribed processes can be found at the DEFRA section on the GOV.UK website.
 Your process will be inspected by the Council, on a risk based schedule.

 Completed copies of the application form, together with the appropriate fee should be returned to:

-Cheques should be made payable to Daventry District Council.
+Cheques should be made payable to West Northamptonshire Council.